LeviScott29/100-Days-of-code/README.md

 High or Low: play a game of high or low between 1 and 100, it has two difficulty based on amount of guesses allowed and keeps track of already guessed numbers.

+Higher lower: presents user with two celebrities and has user guess which has higher follower count.
+If they guess correctly gain a point and replace the lower follower count with new person.
+The user guesses until they are wrong then it ends and prints out their score.

 Leap Year: Takes a input of a year from the user and prints out if it is a leap year or not.

 Love Calculator: Has a user input two names then counts how many times the letters in "true" and "love" occur in the names then concatenates the two results to prints their "love score".